danieltan1517/teh_tarik/phase1/README.md

 example of this can be found in “phase1/src/main.rs”.
 Rubric
 Demo/Group Participation 10 points
-Proper Output for Test Cases 80 points (10 points each test case)
+Proper Output for Example Test Cases 80 points (10 points each test case)
 * add.tt
 * array.tt
 * break.tt